The Seven Principles of Shamanism: Part 2

 Where does the term “shaman” come from?
-Consensus is that it originates from the language spoken by the Tungusic people who inhabit Siberia in north-east Asia.
+The consensus is that it originates from the language spoken by the Tungusic people who inhabit Siberia in northeast Asia.
 Literally translated it means “the one who knows.”

 The term, adopted by the Russians, was brought back to Europe a few centuries ago and seems to have become the popular term for a ‘healer’ or ‘medicine man/woman’ when dealing with indigenous cultures.
 Obviously, each culture group has its own term for a person who performs the duties of the shaman, some having more than one.

 For example, among the Zulu and Xhosa people of South Africa, the ‘isangoma’ is associated with divination whereas the ‘inyanga’ heals with plants and other medicines derived from animal and mineral sources.
 This is referred to as ‘muti.’